aamlan15/Ecom-Express-PowerBI-Dashboard/README.md

 - Orders.csv
 - Products.csv

----

 ## Data Cleaning

-The following transformations were performed using **Power Query**:
+The following transformations were performed using Power Query:

 - Removed the unnecessary last column from the Customers table.
 - Created a custom **Operating System** column (Apple → iOS, Others → Android).
 - Capitalized all state names.
 - Merged First Name and Last Name into a single **Customer Name** column.

----

 ## Dashboard KPIs